luftywiranda13/generator-bunny/readme.md

 npm install -g semantic-release-cli
 ```

-> **Note:** Make sure you‘ve set your repository up on GitHub before proceeding or `semantic-release` installation will throw errors!
+> **Note:** Make sure you‘ve set your repository up on GitHub before proceeding otherwise `semantic-release` installation will throw errors!

 **Then run:**